What Does China Really Spend on its Military?

 The Chinese government announces defense expenditure information annually.
 In March 2024, China announced a yearly defense budget of RMB 1.67 trillion ($231.3 billion),1 marking a nominal 7.2 percent increase from the 2023 budget of RMB 1.55 trillion ($224.8 billion).2 This continues a recent trend that has seen nominal yearly percentage increases in the upper single digits.

 While China releases an official defense budget, how much China actually spends on its military is widely debated.
-The Stockholm International Peace Research Institute (SIPRI) estimates the overall 2022 figure to be $292 billion and the International Institute for Strategic Studies (IISS) puts the number at $319 billion.
-Both figures are considerably higher than that year’s official defense budget of approximately $230 billion.
+The Stockholm International Peace Research Institute (SIPRI) estimates the overall 2023 figure to be $309 billion, and the International Institute for Strategic Studies (IISS) puts the number at $319 billion.
+Both figures are considerably higher than that year’s official defense budget of approximately $225 billion.

 Notwithstanding these differences, Beijing’s official figures may now more accurately represent defense expenditures than in the past.
 In 2002, the U.S. Department of Defense (DoD) reported that China’s actual defense spending may have been upwards of four times larger than its officially announced budget.
-In 2021, the DoD noted that China’s real military spending may now be around 1.1 to 2 times higher than stated in its official budget.
+In 2023, the DoD noted that China’s real military spending may be 30 to 40 percent higher than stated in its official budget.

 Varying levels of transparency from Beijing add challenges for outside efforts to estimate China’s defense budget.
 The publication of 11 defense white papers since 1995 has provided some insight into the nature of Chinese military spending but with varying degrees of specificity.
 White papers published between 1998 and 2008 included comparative budget breakdowns between China and countries like Japan and Russia.
 These comparisons were removed from white papers after 2008 but reappeared in the most recent white paper that was released in July 2019.